bodrick/awesome/TOPICS.md

 *   [lisonge/vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey) - A vite plugin server and build your.user.js for userscript engine like Tampermonkey, Violentmonkey, Greasemonkey, ScriptCat
 *   [filips123/PWAsForFirefox](https://github.com/filips123/PWAsForFirefox) - A tool to install, manage and use Progressive Web Apps (PWAs) in Mozilla Firefox
 *   [Mottie/GitHub-userscripts](https://github.com/Mottie/GitHub-userscripts) - Userscripts to add functionality to GitHub
-*   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout
+*   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your YouTube experience

 ## rollupjs